How much does a house extension cost in New Zealand?

 Concept Drawings of a renovation are very useful.
 They show you what your finished renovation will look like.
 While they may be a little more expensive than line drawings, they help save money in the long run as the likelihood of having to change or alter your plans further down the track is reduced.

-How to create open-plan living?
+How can I create open-plan living?

 An open-plan layout with good indoor-outdoor flow is a great way of creating the perception of more space.
 One of the most common alterations is the creation of one large living/dining/kitchen space.
 Opening up walls is usually a straightforward process, however, load-bearing walls may need to be strengthened which would incur additional costs.
 Any electrical or plumbing points within the wall would also have an impact on the overall cost.
 If you are looking to simply remove a non-load-bearing wall between two rooms, you may be able to get this taken out and tidied within one day.

 Sliding doors are a practical option for most room layouts and scenarios, and offer easy outdoor access from living rooms and bedrooms.
 They don’t open up completely, as would bi-fold or French doors, but they do allow for controlled ventilation as they can be opened fully or partially.
 The two standard types of sliding doors are top hung or bottom rolling systems.
 Top hung doors allow the bottom sill to be completely flush, however, they often require increased lintel support and installation generally takes longer, which means additional costs.
 Bottom rolling systems are ideal for larger, heavier glass panels.
-If you plan on adding a wooden deck to your extension, you should factor in anywhere from $340 to $500 per square metre for this.
+If you plan on adding a wooden deck to your extension, you should factor in anywhere from $450 per square metre for this.

 Windows and doors in a new extension need to be double glazed.
 It might also be worth retrofitting double glazed windows in the rest of your home.
-This could cost anywhere from $13,000 to $18,000 for a small three-bedroom home, but will be more expensive if joinery needs to be replaced too.
+This could cost anywhere from $18,000 for a small three-bedroom home, but will be more expensive if joinery needs to be replaced too.

 Insulation is a must these days, as it helps create a space that is less prone to condensation and easier to heat.
 Most heat is lost through the roof (about 42%), so that should be a top priority for your extension.
 About 24% of heat is lost through the walls, and 20% through the floor.
 If you’re using a frame construction system insulation material should be placed within the wall framing.
 If your existing home is not insulated, consider if your renovation project is a good time to address this issue.
-You should be able to insulate an average three-bedroom house for under $5,000 (ceiling and floor depending on grade).
+You should be able to insulate an average three-bedroom house for $5,000+ (ceiling and floor depending on grade).

 Depending on the design and style of your extension, one of the easiest and most cost-effective ways to install heating is adding an electric heat pump.
 It’s important to get a unit that is correctly sized for your space so that you don’t waste energy and money.
 Using passive solar energy can be a major money saver and help keep your home healthy and comfortable.
 Ask your renovation consultant at the outset of your project for options that maximise the use of direct sunlight.
 For example, large eaves may help let the low winter sun into your home while keeping the sun out in summer.